Azure/azure-sdk-for-js/sdk/test-utils/recorder/README.md

 ## Key concepts

-- To **record** means to intercept any HTTP request, store it in a file, then store the response received from the live resource that was originally targeted.
+- To **record** means to intercept any HTTP request (specifically, every http.request call and browser's XMLHttpRequest calls), store it in a file, then store the response received from the live resource that was originally targeted.
 We use a couple of mechanisms to do this for NodeJS and the browser.
-The output files are stored in `recordings/node/*` and in `recordings/browser/*`, which are relative to the root of the project you're be working on.
+The output files are stored in `recordings/node/*` and in `recordings/browser/*`, which are relative to the root of the project you're working on.
 - To **playback** means to intercept any HTTP request and to respond it with the stored response of a previously recorded matching request.
+- **Sensitive information** means content that should not be shared publicly.
+  Content like passwords, unique identifiers or personal information should be cleaned up from the recordings.
+Some functionality is provided to fix this problem.
+You can read more at [Securing sensitive data](#securing-sensitive-data).

 ## Getting started

-We're about to go through how to set up your project to use the test-utils-recorder.
+We're about to go through how to set up your project to use the `@azure/test-utils-recorder` package.
 We'll be using git and [rush](https://rushjs.io).
 We understand that both tools can be challenging to use, but we expect you to know how to use them by the time you decide to use this package.
-If you encounter any problem with these tools, please make sure to check at their documentation first, but we're also happy to answer any question!
-We appreciate that you're reading this 💙
+If you encounter any problem with these tools, please let us know by filing an issue [here](https://github.com/Azure/azure-sdk-for-js/issues).
+If you have ideas about how we can make them better, we'd love to hear from you.

-Keep in mind that test-utils-recorder is not a published package.
-It is only intended to be used by our libraries (at least for now).
+Keep in mind that `@azure/test-utils-recorder` is not a published package.
+It is only intended to be used by the libraries in the azure-sdk-for-js repository (at least for now).

 ### Installing the package

-To install the test-utils-recorder package, you'll need to start by cloning our azure-sdk-for-js repository.
+To install the `@azure/test-utils-recorder` package, you'll need to start by cloning our azure-sdk-for-js repository.
 One way of doing this is by using the git command line interface, as follows:

     cd /path/to/my/github/repositories
     git clone https://github.com/Azure/azure-sdk-for-js/